martinlehoux/kagamino_blog/content/posts/edgedb-aggregates/index.md

 1. We can validate that EdgeDB created the indices on the foreign key all by itself (we had to create them by hand in the postgres version)
 2. We see that EdgeDB chose an approach similar to our Subquery version from Postgres: we see 10k loops, so one for each product, and we see `IndexScan` in each of these loops

 So it seems that EdgeDB chooses the Subqueries approach: it makes sense to me because it is the most versatile approach.
 EdgeDB doesn't have as much knowledge about the data as we do, and it must make decisions that would work OK most of the time.
-As we saw previously, it is also more lazy when applying filters (the [Subquery beats CTE when targeting 10% or less of the data]({{<ref "posts/postgres-aggregates#filters">}}) in my case).
+As we saw previously, it is also lazier when applying filters (the [Subquery beats CTE when targeting 10% or less of the data]({{<ref "posts/postgres-aggregates#filters">}}) in my case).

 ## Wrapping up {#conclusion}

-For the kind of load we measure (aggregation on a whole dataset), it seems that EdgeDB doesn't really have a way to express the [Merging Common Table Expressions approach]({{<ref "posts/postgres-aggregates#3.ctes">}}) that performed the best on the largest dataset.
-One good news is that, if really needed, EdgeDB still lets you query the underlying data with Postgres, so you can fallback to the same techniques.
+For the kind of load we measure (aggregation on a whole dataset), it seems that EdgeDB doesn't have a way to express the [Merging Common Table Expressions approach]({{<ref "posts/postgres-aggregates#3.ctes">}}) that performed the best on the largest dataset.
+One good news is that, if needed, EdgeDB still lets you query the underlying data with Postgres, so you can fall back to the same techniques.

 I am happy with my investigations on this subject: most of my intuitions came valid, so it validates my understanding of how databases work (to this day!).